Frequently Asked Questions

 We need advice on local suppliers can you help?

 Definitely!
-I keep a file of contacts on preferred providers such as local caterers, florists, designers, musicians, DJs and MCS, magicians, caricaturists, hair and makeup, marquees and prop hite, lighting and set technicians, wedding and events organisers.
+I keep a file of contacts on preferred providers such as venues, caterers, florists, designers, musicians, DJs and MCS, magicians, caricaturists, hair and makeup, marquees and prop hite, lighting and set technicians, wedding and events organisers.